Our Social Security Disability Attorneys Fight For The Benefits You Are Owed

 You may be a candidate for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits if you are unable to continue working because of a physical and/or mental disability.
 However, if you apply for benefits, you may soon learn what millions of people already know: Social Security (formerly known as the Social Security Administration or SSA) denies most initial SSDI applications.

-Do not give up easily if you are truly unable to work because of one or more disabilities, and your SSDI or SSI claim has been denied.
+Do not give up easily if your SSDI or SSI claim has been denied.
 Consult with an SSDI attorney to explore the idea of appealing your denied claim.
-At Malone & Atchison, we help Minnesotans obtain the SSDI or SSI benefits they are eligible for.
+At Malone Bailey, we help Minnesotans obtain the SSDI or SSI benefits they are eligible for.
 Request a free consultation today.

 Social Security benefits aren’t just for those who suffer physical injuries.
-Workers who suffer mental or psychological problems because of on-the-job activities, stress or events may receive benefits as well.
-Although this may be the case, people who have suffered a mental injury often encounter more pushback when applying for Social Security Disability benefits.
 Physical injuries are easy to see.
 Mental injuries are often unseen.
+That’s why people who have suffered from mental illness often encounter more pushback when applying for Social Security Disability benefits.
 Additionally, there is a rather specific list of mental conditions that the Social Security Administration recognizes as disabling.
 If your condition does not meet the listing requirements, your claim might be denied.

-Social Security benefits are not only for adults.
-Children under 18 years old, who are unmarried or sustained a disability before age 22 or while an elementary or secondary school student may have eligibility.
+Social Security benefits are not only for adults who have worked.
+Children under 18 years old may be eligible, as are adult children who sustained a disability before age 22 or while an elementary or secondary school student.